 SANTA CLARA, California — Andre Fuetsch, CTO of AT&T and president of AT&T Labs, was unanimously elected to another two-year term as chair the Open Networking Foundation (ONF).
 He’s been the ONF board chairman since September 2017.

 At today’s ONF Connect conference Fuetsch said, “We’ve been on an amazing journey with this whole evolution around software-defined networking.
 In 2014 under John Donovan’s leadership, we said we were going to convert our network and move 75% of our functions and traffic to this new paradigm.”
-Fuetsch said the company is on track to reach this goal by 2020.
+Fuetsch said the company is on track to reach this goal in 2020.

 Just today, AT&T also announced that 75% of the data traffic running through its multiprotocol label switching (MPLS) tunnels is now under SDN control.